Deepshift/DeepCreamPy/README.md

 * [FAQ](docs/FAQ.md)

 ## To do
-- Moving to PyTorch or newer versions of Tensorflow
+- Moving to PyTorch or newer versions of TensorFlow
 - Improving UI
 - Error logging

 ## Contributions
-We're open for contributions as long as your contribution complies with [GNU Affero General Public License v3.0](LICENSE.md) and be advised of GitHub [inbound=outbound](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) rule.
+We welcome contributions as long as they comply with the [GNU Affero General Public License v3.0](LICENSE.md).
+Be advised of GitHub's [inbound=outbound](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) rule.

-For contributions you used to sign [Contributor License Agreement](https://github.com/deeppomf/contributing/blob/master/sign-cla.md#sign-the-cla) (the "CLA") but it's no longer the case for now.
+Previously, contributors had to sign a [Contributor License Agreement](https://github.com/deeppomf/contributing/blob/master/sign-cla.md#sign-the-cla) (the "CLA").
+This requirement is currently no longer in place.

-This project was initially created by deeppomf and all credit goes to them.
+This project was initially created by **deeppomf** and all credit goes to them.
 Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, harjitmoe, itsVale, StartleStars, SoftArmpit and everyone else for their contributions!

 ## License
 Source code and official releases/binaries are distributed under the [GNU Affero General Public License v3.0](LICENSE.md).